 3. Let The Paint Dry

-After wet sanding the chalk paint, leave it to dry.
-This will take a few minutes.
+After wet sanding the chalk paint, leave it to dry for a few minutes.
 When the paint dries, inspect the finish and check if you have a desired level of smoothness.
 If the finish isn’t smooth enough, wet sand it again.

 - Wet sanding doesn’t produce a lot of dust